emilorisit/landing_page/README.md

 A minimalist personal homepage showcasing professional and social media profiles with a clean, lightweight design.

+## Development

+This is a static website built with HTML, CSS, and Font Awesome icons.
+The site is hosted on Domeneshop and automatically deployed via SFTP when changes are pushed to the main branch.

 ## Deployment

 This website is automatically deployed to Domeneshop via SFTP when changes are pushed to the main branch.
 The deployment is handled by GitHub Actions.